MuhammadSamarShehzad/Email_Classification/README.md

 The Multinomial Naive Bayes model achieved impressive results in detecting spam emails, showcasing its potential for deployment in real-world applications.
 For detailed performance metrics and implementation, refer to the Kaggle notebook linked above.

----

-## 📜 License

-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to use and contribute!

----

-## 🙌 Acknowledgments

-I would like to thank **Ezitech Institute** and **Eziline Software House** for providing this learning opportunity.
-A special thanks to Kaggle for hosting the datasets and creating a platform for data science collaboration.

 Happy Learning! 🚀